hundehanna/amharic-asr/PROJECT_SPEC.md

 ## Overview

 Fine-tune OpenAI's `whisper-medium` model on the Leyu Amharic speech dataset to build a production-quality Automatic Speech Recognition (ASR) system for Amharic.
-The project includes a live Gradio demo hosted on HuggingFace Spaces, a reproducible training pipeline on Google Colab, and a polished GitHub repository suitable as a portfolio piece.
+The project includes a live Gradio demo hosted on HuggingFace Spaces, a reproducible training pipeline on Google Colab.
 ---

 ## Goals